feynman_kac_2d

 feynman_kac_2d_test

-SDE, a MATLAB library which solves certain stochastic differential equations.
+sde, a C code which solves certain stochastic differential equations.

 Reference: